List of Jujutsu Kaisen characters: Rika Orimoto

-Rika Orimoto (折本 里香, Orimoto Rika) was Yuta Okkotsu's childhood friend who became a Special Grade Vengeful Cursed Spirit after a fatal car accident.
-Bound by their marriage promise symbolized by a ring, she protected Yuta with immense cursed energy and physical strength.
+Rika Orimoto (祈本 里香, Orimoto Rika) was Yuta Okkotsu's childhood friend who became a Special Grade Vengeful Cursed Spirit after a fatal car accident.
+Bound by their marriage promise symbolized by a ring, she protected Yuta with immense Cursed Energy and physical strength.
 In Jujutsu Kaisen 0, Suguru Geto targeted Rika for his Cursed Spirit Manipulation technique due to her power.
 After the curse was lifted, Rika's spirit departed.
 Yuta retains a weakened version of the Rika shikigami, maintaining access to residual abilities.
 The silver ring remains their connection.

 Mahito

 Mahito (真人) is a Special Grade Cursed Spirit embodying human hatred, seeking humanity's extinction.
 His philosophy of life's meaninglessness stems from his Idle Transfiguration (無為転変, Mui Tenpen) technique, allowing him to perceive and reshape souls—including his own—which he views as mere objects.
 This enables grotesque bodily transformations of victims.
 During battles with Yuji Itadori and Kento Nanami, he develops his Self-Embodiment of Perfection (自閉円頓裹, Jihei Endonka) Domain Expansion, instantly affecting souls within its range.
 In Shibuya, he kills Nanami and Kokichi Muta while maiming Nobara Kugisaki and Aoi Todo before Yuji defeats him.
-Kenjaku ultimately absorbs Mahito, utilizing his technique to activate cursed techniques in marked humans for the Culling Game.
+Kenjaku ultimately absorbs Mahito, utilizing his technique to activate Cursed Techniques in marked humans for the Culling Game.